4 Areas Being Watched as Tropics Get Active During 2022 Atlantic Hurricane Season

 If these areas were to become named systems, they would be named Danielle and Earl and be the fourth and fifth named storms of the 2022 season.

-A third area in the central subtropical Atlantic Ocean has a 10 percent chance of forming over the next five days while traveling north.
-A fourth area off the coast of Africa has a 20 percent chance of development at this time.
+A third area in the central subtropical Atlantic Ocean has a 10% chance of forming over the next five days while traveling north.
+A fourth area off the coast of Africa has a 20% chance of development at this time.

 Be prepared for your day and week ahead during the hurricane season.
 Sign up for our weather newsletter.